paritoshsinghrahar/paritoshsinghrahar/README.md

 ### Connoisseur of Music 🎧 | Life Mantra: Code 🔄 Music
 From Taylor Swift to Weeknd.
-He is a constant dose of muic.
+He is on a constant dose of muic.
 From pop to bollywood, He jams to everything...

 Currently listening to: